 SEC.
-2.08 LOCATION OF WORK
+3.10 LOCATION OF WORK

-The state WILL NOT provide workspace for the contractor.
+The state will not provide workspace for the contractor.
 The contractor must provide its own workspace.

-The contractor should include in their price proposal: transportation, lodging, and per diem costs sufficient to pay for ONE (1) person to make UP TO THREE (3) trips to JUNEAU, ALASKA.
+The contractor should include in their price proposal: transportation, lodging, and per diem costs sufficient to pay for the personnel necessary to deliver, install, and support the deliverables as detailed in Section 3.03 Deliverables.
 Travel to other locations will not be required.

-By signature on their proposal, the offeror certifies that all services provided under this contract by the contractor and all subcontractors shall be performed in the United States.
+By signing their proposal, the offeror certifies that all services provided under this contract by the contractor and all subcontractors shall be performed in the United States.